berezovskyi/lambda-test/README.md

 4 times of Python.
 I attribute this to the size of the code bundle.
 After a few iterations, the jar file exploded to 6MB (things escalated pretty quickly!).

+> I have managed to reduce the file size down to 4MB by [removing unused classes](https://github.com/berezovskyi/lambda-test-java/commit/593d8f3ed5a7e3afa010ca6707394bca4ff159c5)
+> from a shaded jar file.

 ## CloudWatch stats for sample microservices deployed (Python & Node.js)

 Tests were run with a Python script: https://github.com/berezovskyi/lambda-test-runner